Need some rainy day games or indoor recess activities for kids?

 Push and Catch

-This game with a ball is fun and fast paced.
+This game is silly and fast paced.
 The leader (in the middle, or on one side of a row) has the ball to start.
-As they throw the ball, they shout either “push” or “catch.”
+As they throw it to someone, they shout either “push” or “catch.”
 The person receiving must do the OPPOSITE of the action called out.
 If they fail the task, they sit down.

 It helps to have one person assigned as the “runner” to catch the ball if it was not caught.
 (It’s a good idea to choose the kid who has way too much energy to follow directions in the first place).